-RN and OH would like to thank David T. Stephen for a prior collaboration on the $CZ_p$ model.
-This work is supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0222.
+RN and OH would like to thank David T. Stephen for a prior collaboration on the CZ_p model.

+Funding information This work is supported by the Air Force Office of Scientific Research under award number FA9550-20-1-0222.
 We also thank Paul Romatschke and Ted Nzuonkwelle for providing access to the Eridanus cluster at CU Boulder, on which some of the numerical simulations were performed.
+This work utilized the Alpine high performance computing resource at the University of Colorado Boulder.
+Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).